 - The time has come to seize the opportunity for a change

 - You are fully connected with the spiritual world

 - You have a potential threat ahead of you

 A dead bird represents a variety of things, from the end of something significant to change and transformation.

 The location of a dead bird could hold a different meaning for you as well, be it in your home or yard.

-It’s important to remember that not all birds are created equal, so the answer about what is dead bird symbolism could differ depending on whether it is a robin, an eagle, or a duck.
+It’s important to remember that not all birds are created equal, so the answer about what dead bird symbolism is, it could differ depending on whether it is a robin, an eagle, or a duck.

 But if you find more information about dead birds and birds’ symbolic meanings, you can read the full article on this topic, where the dead bird symbolism is explained in detail.

 Bird symbolism is popular all across the world throughout different cultures, but some nuances are consistently present, so much so that they make humans curious and lead them to investigate and wonder.

 Birds are often associated with freedom and travel, and their ability to fly can symbolize our own ability to navigate the world.